Select Training Opportunities for Postdoctoral Scholars

 These goals will be achieved by a combination of rigorous and intellectually challenging didactic immunology courses, cutting-edge research projects, research presentations, a qualifying exam, seminars, journal clubs, and career development programs.

-The training program includes the selection IITP faculty who are distributed among twelve distinct departments and/or centers (Immunology, Microbiology, Pathology, Cancer Immunobiology, Internal Medicine-Rheumatology, Internal Medicine-Infectious Diseases, Biochemistry, Molecular Biology, Pediatrics, Neurology, Nephrology, and Ophthalmology).
+The Integrated Immunology Training Program includes the faculty who are distributed among 12 distinct UT Southwestern departments and/or centers (Immunology, Microbiology, Pathology, Cancer Immunobiology, Internal Medicine-Rheumatology, Internal Medicine-Infectious Disease, Biochemistry, Molecular Biology, Pediatrics, Neurology, Nephrology, and Ophthalmology).

-These faculty are selected based on their leadership role in either developing new immunology courses and/or curriculums, directing an immunology course, or strong commitment in training students and post-doctoral fellows.
-The IITP is supported by 11 administrative committees that function as part of the program in immunology.
+These faculty are selected based on their leadership role in either developing new immunology courses and/or curriculums, directing an immunology course, or strong commitment in training students and postdoctoral fellows.
+The IITP is supported by 11 administrative committees.

 Advanced training in immunology is essential for responding to global issues of re-emerging infectious diseases, an aging population suffering the ills of autoimmune diseases, and the recent unfortunate international threat of bioterrorism.
 The strong didactic courses offered by the Immunology Program provide in-depth coverage of these issues.
 The research tracts of the IITP faculty are responding to these global challenges.
 These goals continue to be achieved, as evidenced by the previous trainees who have completed the training and have continued in academia and industry.

 Molecular Microbiology Training Program